Kernix13/javascript-cheat-sheet/array-examples.md

       <p class='name'>${fullName}<span class="age">: ${user.age}</span></p>
     `;
   });
-// using innerHTML with an array outputs a ',' chain on join() filterCont.innerHTML = filterUser.join("");
+// using innerHTML with an array outputs a ',' so chain on join() to get rid of it filterCont.innerHTML = filterUser.join("");
 ```